SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Introduction

 \section{Introduction}

+The diffuse sky is an extended source of light present in all astronomical images.
+It is responsible for the majority of all photons the Hubble Space Telescope (HST) receives \citep[e.g.,][]{windhorst_2022}, and yet remains one of the most challenging sources of light to study.
+The light from astrophysical sources that produce the diffuse sky are easily contaminated by several polluting sources of light.
+These components can be largely described by 1) light scattered and re-emitted from the Earth's surface (Earthshine), 2) the extended point spread function (PSF) of bright sources both in and out of the field of view and 3) instrumental effects \citep{borlaff_2019}.
+In this work, we present a novel method to isolate the diffuse sky surface brightness (sky-SB) from $0.2-1.6$ \micron{} in over 140,000 HST images as part of the SKYSURF archival legacy program.
+Using this method, we present the first comprehensive study of the sky-SB as observed by HST using the entire Hubble Legacy Archive.

-The diffuse sky is an extended source of light present in all astronomical images, and is responsible for more than 95\% of all photons the Hubble Space Telescope (HST) receives at wavelengths between 0.6 \micron{} and 1.25 \micron{}. \citep{windhorst_2022}.
-The measured sky surface brightness (sky-SB) in HST images is a combination of Zodiacal Light (ZL), Diffuse Galactic Light (DGL), and Extragalactic Background Light (EBL).
-ZL is the brightest component of the sky-SB, and is a result of sunlight scattering off interplanetary dust \citep[][]{hulst_1947, leinert98, kelsall98, sano_2020, korngut_2022}.
-Scattered light by dust and gas in the interstellar medium, as well as unresolved faint stars, causes DGL \citep[e.g.,][]{arendt_1998, schlegel_1998, brandt_2011}.
-Finally, EBL consists of \textit{all} far-UV to far-IR extragalactic photons, including light from stars, AGN, and dust attenuation/ re-radiation \cite[e.g.,][]{andrews_2017, hill_2018, driver_2021}.
-While many projects have studied the various sky-SB components, each component is understood at varying levels of certainty.
+The measured sky-SB in HST images is a combination of both astrophysical sources and polluting stray light.
+Zodiacal Light (ZL) is the brightest of the astrophysical sources and is produced by the scattering and re-emitting of Sunlight from interplanetary dust particles concentrated in the inner Solar System \citep[][]{hulst_1947, leinert98, kelsall98, sano_2020, korngut_2022}.
+ZL is so bright that it can account for more than 95\% of the sky-SB at $1.25$ \micron{}.
+Another component of the diffuse sky is the Diffuse Galactic Light (DGL), which is light scattered by dust and gas in the interstellar medium, as well as unresolved faint starlight.
+Finally, the faintest astrophysical contribution to the diffuse sky is the Extragalactic Background Light (EBL) consisting of \textit{all} far-UV to far-IR extragalactic photons, including light from stars, AGN, and dust attenuation/ re-radiation \cite[e.g.,][]{andrews_2017, hill_2018, driver_2021}.

+One key goal of SKYSURF is to provide a comprehensive archive of sky-SB measurements to improve existing ZL models.
+The ZL contains no resolvable structural component or strong spectral features from which to isolate it from other components of the sky-SB in HST images.
+In addition, the Earth orbits inside the IPD, making ZL especially difficult to constrain from Low Earth Orbit as there is no direction in which a space telescope can point to avoid it.
+Therefore, SKYSURF and many other programs rely on models of the Interplanetary Dust Cloud (IPD) from historical observations of the sky-SB in order to isolate it from the DGL and EBL.
+However, ongoing discrepancies in ZL models make studies of the other components of the sky-SB difficult \citep[e.g.,][]{korngut_2022}.